Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Preliminaries

 \begin{remark} This abstract presentation of mixture models is needed for two reasons: (i) To emphasize that $\truemix$ is the statistical parameter of interest, in contrast to the usual parametrization in terms of atoms and weights; and (ii) To emphasize that our approach works for general measures on metric spaces.
 This will have benefits in the sequel, albeit at the cost of some extra abstraction here at the onset.
-Note that we will work exclusively with finite mixtures, i.e. $\mixing_{0}(\base)$, a space which should be contrasted with the more complex space of infinite measures $\mixing(\base)$. \end{remark}
+For the most part, we will work with finite mixtures, i.e. $\mixing_{0}(\base)$, a space which should be contrasted with the more complex space of infinite measures $\mixing(\base)$, although some of the examples and proofs will invoke infinite mixtures. \end{remark}

-\begin{remark} The Hellinger distance $\probm$ can be replaced by any metric on $\probs(\base)$; our use of the Hellinger distance is purely for conceptual clarity.
-By contrast, our convergence results are particular to the Wasserstein distance $\mixm$. \end{remark}

 \begin{remark} As a convention, we will use upper case letters for mixture distributions (e.g. $\true$, $\genproj$) and mixing measures (e.g. $\truemix$, $\genmix$), and lower case letters for mixture components (e.g. $\truecmp_{k}$, $\gencmp_{k}$) and weights (e.g. $\truewgt_{k}$, $\genwgt_{k}$). \end{remark}